jjammeso/aspnet-postgres-api/README.md

       * Use Bearer token in Authorization header      Add Authorization: Bearer <token> header to protected requests

-- Refresh token → POST /auth/refresh          //Refresh the access token using a valid refresh token
+- Refresh the access token using a valid refresh token → POST /auth/refresh

 🧪 API Testing